programster/Meilisearch-Demo/README.md

 * Pretty view of search results with ability to download the documents.

 ## Build
+1. Create your own `.env` file from the example.
 1. Navigate to the `app/` folder.
 1. Run `composer install`
 1. Navigate back to the top level directory.